RAF Kenley

-The former Royal Air Force Station Kenley, more commonly known as RAF Kenley was an airfield station of the Royal Flying Corps in the First World War and the RAF in the Second World War.
+Royal Air Force Kenley, more commonly known as RAF Kenley, is a former station of the Royal Flying Corps in the First World War and the RAF in the Second World War.
 It played a significant role during the Battle of Britain as one of the three RAF stations specifically tasked with the defence of London.
 It is located near Kenley on the edge of Greater London.
 The site remains in use with the Ministry of Defence, as Kenley Airfield.

 History

-Its main active phase commenced in 1917, and ceased in 1959 when RAF Fighter Command left the aerodrome.
-RAF Kenley now hosts 615 Volunteer Gliding Squadron (VGS), a Unit within the RAF 2 Flying Training School (2 FTS).
-RAF Kenley is classed as a Government aerodrome and is regulated by the Military Aviation Authority (MAA); as such, all flying operations are governed by military regulations and safety standards.
-An Aerodrome Operator (AO) is appointed in accordance with MAA regulations, whose role is to actively manage the aerodrome environment to ensure it is safe for the operation of aircraft, and is the focal point for all aerodrome activity.
-This function, however, is undertaken remotely by an individual within the HQ of 2 FTS at RAF Syerston.

-In August 1939, construction was started in preparation for future operation of new aircraft, such as Hurricanes, Spitfires and Blenheims.
-Unsuitable hangars from WWI were demolished, and two concrete runways were built, plus perimeter track, blast pens, increased storage for fuels and oils, and a dedicated armoury.
+RAF Kenley was a frontline operation military airfield between 1917 and 1959 when RAF Fighter Command left the aerodrome.
+Originally built for the Royal Flying Corps in the First World War, it was radically rebuilt in August 1939 under authority of the Air Ministry (Heston and Kenley Aerodromes Extension) Act 1939 (2 & 3 Geo.
+6. c.
+59) in preparation for future operation of new aircraft, such as the Hawker Hurricane, Supermarine Spitfire and Bristol Blenheim.
+Unsuitable hangars from the First World War were demolished, and two concrete runways were built, plus perimeter track, blast pens, increased storage for fuels and oils, and a dedicated armoury.
 Construction was largely completed in early 1940.